tom-2015/rpi-ws2812-server/COMMANDS.md

 # <device>			Audio device, use arecord -L to list device and use the "plughw:*" device.
 # <sample_rate>		Here you can change the number of samples per second, default is 24000.
 Higher will require more CPU but better results with high frequency.
+# <channels>		Number of audio channels, default is 2 (stereo)
 # <sample_count>	Number of samples to store in the internal buffer before forwarding to DSP.
 Default is 1024 and you better leave it like that.
-# <channels>		Number of audio channels, default is 2 (stereo)
+# <gain>            Multiply samples with this value (float), may slow down the Pi.
 ```

+Use device name thread://<thread_id> to get samples captured in another thread (see examples/stream_audio_multiple_threads.htm).

 Since version 6.2 you can use udp port or named pipe as audio input device.
 For example: udp://9000 as device will listen on local port 9000.
 External program can then send raw audio samples to this port.